oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/monitoring-kubernetes/MonitoringWithPrometheusLab.md

 <details><summary><b>Older versions of Kubernetes than 1.15.7</b></summary>
 <p>
-We assume you are using Kubernetes 1.15.7, in which case the latest version of the helm charts ( 9.7.4 at the time of writing) are supported.
+We assume you are using Kubernetes 1.15.7 (the most recent version supported by the Oracle Kubernetes Environment at the time of writing these instructions) in which case the latest version of the helm charts ( 9.7.4 at the time of writing) are supported.
 If you were using an older version of Kubernetes you may need to specify a particular version of the helm chart as follows :

 Kubernetes 1.14 Prometheus helm chart 9.7.1 worked for us